tgen/vcfMerger2/README.md

 _**HINT**_: if you already have the command line from `all-in-one` way style, you can just add the option `--skip-merge` to that command and only the `prep` step will be performed for all the given vcfs instead of running one by one the `prep_vcf.sh` script

+#### How to manually **_filtering_** vcfs
+A script is provided to manually filter the vcf before or after having prepared the vcfs for merging.
+You only have to provide

 #### How to **_only_** merge vcfs?